-The Napier Family-Tents sportz SUV Tent is our favorite for larger groups, thanks to its enormous amount of space and the bonus screen room and awning.
+The Napier Family-Tents Sportz SUV Tent is our favorite for larger groups, thanks to its enormous space, bonus screen room, and awning.

-Finally, the Napier Sportz Dome-To-Go Tent is the perfect option for anyone who wants to experience SUV camping without having to own an SUV.
+Finally, the Napier Sportz Dome-To-Go Tent is the perfect option for anyone who wants to experience SUV camping without owning an SUV.

-- Napier Family-Tents sportz SUV Tent — enormous amount of space, including a screen room and awning
+- Napier Family-Tents Sportz SUV Tent — an enormous amount of space, including a screen room and awning.

-- Napier Backroadz SUV Tent — affordable option for fair-weather camping
+- Napier Backroadz SUV Tent — an affordable option for fair-weather camping

 - Napier Sportz Dome-To-Go Tent — fits smaller cars; doesn’t need an SUV!